trufflesecurity/trufflehog/README.md

 ```

-#### Scanning an orginization
+#### Scanning an organization

-Try scanning an entire GitHub orginization with the following:
+Try scanning an entire GitHub organization with the following:

 ```bash
 docker run -it -v "$PWD:/pwd" trufflesecurity/trufflehog:latest github --org=trufflesecurity